 NOTE 2: The mechanisms enabling traffic steering in the local access to the DN are not defined.

 3) Potential locations of applications towards which the traffic routing should apply.
 The potential location of application is expressed as a list of DNAI(s).
 If the AF interacts with the PCF via the NEF, the NEF may map the AF-Service-Identifier information to a list of DNAI(s).
-The DNAI(s) may be used for UPF (re)selection.
+The DNAI(s) may be used for UPF (re)selection and (I-)SMF (re)selection.

 4) Information on the UE(s).
 This may correspond to: